DRIVER-EU/test-bed-design/doc/test-bed-description.md

 ![Exonaut timeline example](img/exonaut_example.png)

-### Trial-Management-Tool (TMT)
+### Scenario management using the Trial-Management-Tool (TMT)

-The Trial-Management-Tool is an integral part of the Test-bed reference implementation, since it is not possible to use JEMM or Exonaut directly, as:
+To properly support the complex Trials in DRIVER+, tooling is required for managing the scenario.
+However, it is not possible to use JEMM or Exonaut directly, as:

 - JEMM is only available to NATO members, and can only be used in an exercise when military personnel requests it.
-This will not always be the case.
+This will often not be the case in CM-centred Trials which are the focus of DRIVER+.
 - JEMM and Exonaut are aimed at the military community, and the fit with the Crisis Management domain is not optimal.
+For example, there is not support for typical CM messages like CAP, and contains a lot of military jargon.
 - JEMM and Exonaut are closed source, so a strong integration with the Test-bed is not possible, as the applications cannot be modified.

-Therefore, in order to assess solutions during a **Trial**, one or more scenarios are created in the TMT by CM experts and Trial staff (see Figure 12).
-Each scenario controls the simulation time (start, stop, pause), and specifies what is happening during the Trial, so the solutions can be properly evaluated, and the Trial objectives are met.
-In a scenario, multiple storylines can be created, each containing one or more injects, i.e. messages to simulators, solutions and role-players.
+Within the Test-bed, the open source [Trial-Management-Tool](https://github.com/DRIVER-EU/scenario-manager) is an integral part, and it allows the Trial staff to fulfil all requirements as stated [above](#tmt_reqts).
+For any Trial or exercise, one starts by defining the *training objectives*, *What does the training audience need to learn?*.
+Next, one or more appropriate *scenarios* are formulated by CM experts in which these training objectives can be tested and exercised, providing a realistic context (see Figure 12).
+The scenario is further broken down into *storylines*.
+A storyline describes a developing situation that trigger a trialled solution or will set conditions and provide the training audience an opportunity to achieve specific training objectives.
+It often targets a subset of the solutions or training audiences, e.g. only the COP tool or fire fighters, and consists of timed events, or so-called *injects*.
+Think of an email to the commander, a 'start flooding' message to a flooding simulator, or instructions to a role-playing actor.
+Additionally, the scenario may include extra messages for managing the Trial, such as the time that a scenario was started or stopped (a session), instructing the observers to pay attention to certain behaviour, or annotation the begin and end of a CM phase.

-During the Trial execution, those messages influence the scenario.
-For example, the TMT can send a message to a traffic simulator to create an incident at a certain location, or it could send a Common Alerting Protocol message to a Command & Control application.
+During the Trial execution, those messages influence the participant's context.
+For example, the TMT can send a message to a traffic simulator to create a traffic incident at a certain location, or it could send a Common Alerting Protocol (CAP) message to a Command & Control application.
 Additionally, the TMT can send messages to role-players, so they can make a call or play a non-participating command centre.
 The Trial staff can also send messages earlier or later, or resend them, offering a great level of control over the Trial.

 ![Edit a scenario, including specifying start and end time and creating checklists](img/tmt_edit_scenario.png)

-Creating a scenario in the TMT can be compared by creating a new project (see Figure 13).
+Creating a scenario in the TMT can be compared to creating a new project (see Figure 13).
 However, instead of managing a project by creating subprojects, work packages and tasks, a Trial scenario (=> project) consists of storylines (=> subprojects), acts (=> work packages) and injects (=> tasks, like a simple message).
-And whereas in a project, you assign resources, in the TMT you assign simulators, role players and observers (=> resources).
+And whereas in a project, you assign resources, in the TMT you assign simulators, role players and observers.

-A scenario is created while preparing the Trial and executed during the Trial.
-And like a project manager controlling the sequence of the tasks during the lifetime of a project, the Trial staff is also able to control the sequence of inject/messages during the lifetime of a scenario.
-For example, a scenario may specify that initially, water levels rise, next a dyke breaks and a flooding starts.
-In parallel, a traffic accident causes an ammonia cloud to threaten a part of the city.
-And its output is a time sequence of messages, for example to instruct a simulator to start a flooding, a role player to call 112 or an observer to watch out for a particular use of a solution.

 ![A scenario timeline is comparable to a project manager's Gantt chart](img/tmt_edit_timeline.png)

-For an exercise, one starts by defining the *training objectives*, *What does the training audience need to learn?*.
-Next, an appropriate *Mission / Main scenario* is formulated in which these training objectives can be tested and exercised.
-The mission is further broken down into *storylines*.
-A Storyline describes a developing situation that will set conditions and provide the Training Audience an opportunity to achieve specific training objectives.
-It often targets a subset of the training audience, e.g. only the fire fighters, and consists of timed events, or so-called *injects*.
-Think of an email to the commander, a 'start flooding' message to a flooding simulator, or instructions to a role-playing actor.

-So the TMT acts as the *composer* and *conductor* of a classical performance:

-- As the *composer*, it defines what each role has to play.
-For example, what do the simulators or role-players need to do in order to provide a realistic incident and background to the Trial, or it could include sending direct messages to solutions.
-- As the *conductor*, it controls *when* each role starts and stops.

-In summary, the TMT offers the following functionality:

-- Define the stakeholders and objectives of the Trial.
-- Describe an overall scenario that can put these objectives to the test (see Figure 12).
-- Specific storylines are created to stress the solutions (see Figure 13).
-- Within each storyline, different acts are created, for example to:
-  - Instruct a simulator to start the fire or other incident, or send out social media messages.
-  - Send a message to the Observer Support Tool, to switch the set of questions.
-  - Inform a role player to conduct a telephone call.
-- Run or execute the scenario (see Figure 14).
+A scenario is created while preparing the Trial and executed during the Trial (see Figure 14).
+And like a project manager controlling the sequence of the tasks during the lifetime of a project, the Trial Director is also able to control the sequence of injects/messages during the lifetime of a scenario.

 ![A running scenario can be paused, and certain messages require manual confirmation](img/tmt_run.png)